Manishearth/manishearth.github.io/source/_posts/2018-02-01-a-rough-proposal-for-sum-types-in-go.markdown

 Go doesn't have these.
 Go _does_ have interfaces, which are dynamically dispatched.
 The drawback here is that you do not get the exhaustiveness condition, and consumers of your library can even add further cases.
 (And, of course, dynamic dispatch can be slow).
+You _can_ get exhaustiveness in Go with [external tools], but it's preferable to have such things in the language IMO.

 Many years ago when I was learning Go I wrote a [blog post] about what I liked and disliked as a Rustacean learning Go.
 Since then, I've spent a lot more time with Go, and I've learned to like each Go design decision that I initially